 Chicken stir-fry is a speedy dinner that’s jam-packed with flavor!
 Just grab a large pan and watch how juicy chicken, loads of veggies, and a savory-sweet sauce quickly come together in this colorful, healthy meal.

 I love a good stir-fry because it ticks all the boxes for the ideal weeknight dinner.
-It delivers in flavor, simplicity, and a healthy balance of protein and veggies – just like my all-time favorites such as this teriyaki chicken or shrimp fried rice.
+It delivers in flavor, simplicity, and a healthy balance of protein and veggies.
+Just like my all-time favorites such as this teriyaki chicken or shrimp fried rice.

 But the key to an insanely good stir-fry is the sauce.
 In this case, diced chicken and vibrant veggies are coated in a rich, sweet, and savory sauce – basically all the flavors and textures you want to experience in a stir-fry!

 This dish is really just a throw-together of a ton of veggies, plus chicken.
 You can use a variety of vegetables (hello fridge leftovers!), but here’s what’s in this classic version.